+11th Grade | 2022

+American Literature

-11th Grade | 2019 Honors American Literature Summer Reading Assignment
+Summer Reading Assignment

-Welcome to Honors American Literature!
+Welcome to American Literature!

-For your summer reading assignment, I have chosen several pieces that all center around the civil war, which we will use as a launching pad into the rest of the semester.
-Each classical piece has complex characters and stories that have stood the test of time and are still relevant to current issues in our world today.

-I love these pieces for different reasons, so my hope is that after reading two of these pieces, you, too, will have found a new story, characters, and/or themes with which you connect.
+For your summer reading assignment, I have chosen a diverse list of American Literature pieces/authors, each with complex characters and stories that have stood the test of time and are still relevant to current issues in our world today.
+I love these pieces for different reasons, so my hope is that after reading one of these pieces, you, too, will have found a new story, characters, and/or themes with which you connect.